-(12) No "main magazine" or "distributing magazine" shall be G.G.
-11/6/54, used as a store for explosives kept for the purpose of sale, except p.
-1081. for use within the mine.
+(12) No "main magazine" or "distributing magazine" shall be Amended by as a store for explosives kept for the purpose of sale, except G.G.
+11/6/54, used as a store for explosives kept for the purpose of sale, except for use within the mine.